orfeotoolbox/OTB/Examples/BasicFilters/IndexedToRGBExample.rst

 than a RGB value -- it is different when it comes to displaying the results.

 Here we present a convient way to convert such indexed image to a color image.
-In such conversion, it is important to ensure that neighborhood region, which are likely to have consecutive number have easily dicernable colors.
+In such conversion, it is important to ensure that neighboring regions, which are likely to have consecutive number have easily dicernable colors.
 This is done randomly using a hash function by ``ScalarToRGBPixelFunctor``.